Manual ZTP Invocation

 Use the ztp initiate , ztp breakout , ztp terminate , and ztp clean commands to force ZTP to run over more interfaces.

 ztp initiate — Invokes a new ZTP DHCP session.
-Logs will go to the console and /disk0:/ztp/ztp.log.
+Logs can be found in /disk0:/ztp/ztp.log.

 ztp terminate —Terminates any ZTP session in progress.